MicrosoftDocs/win32-pr.pt-br/desktop-src/WMP/working-with-portable-devices.md

-## <a name="user-interface-state-is-managed-by-a-single-function"></a>O estado da interface do usuário é gerenciado por uma única função
+## <a name="user-interface-state-is-managed-by-a-single-function"></a>Interface do Usuário estado é gerenciado por uma única função

 A função SetUIState gerencia a interface do usuário.